 Like every episode before it, Pirates of the Caribbean: Dead Men Tell No Tales is all about fantastic CGI and eccentric characters, and little else.

 Pirates of the Caribbean: Dead Men Tell No Tales Synopsis

 After the events of At World’s End, 12-year-old Henry Turner descends into the ocean to tell his father, Will Turner, that he believes the Trident of Poseidon is able to break the curse of the Flying Dutchman.
 Nine years later, Henry encounters the cursed form of Spanish Captain Armando Salazar in the Devil’s Triangle, and is forced by the latter to deliver a message to Jack Sparrow.
-Meanwhile, Jack is abandoned by the remnants of his crew, and in despondency, trades away his compass for a drink.
+Meanwhile, Jack has been abandoned by the remnants of his crew, and in despondency, trades away his magical compass for a drink.
 He then encounters Henry Turner and Carina Smyth, the latter a young scientist accused of witchcraft.
-Together, the trio sets sail to find the mythical trident.
+Together, the trio sets sail to find Poseidon’s trident.
 At the same time, Salazar escapes from the Devil’s Triangle, and terrorises the seas in his quest for vengeance against Jack Sparrow.

 Don’t scoff.
 Believe me when I say I know of the perfect way to enjoy any Pirates of the Caribbean movie.

 The formula comes in just one sentence.
 Switch on and off at will.
 Switch off when the movies try to tell the story.
 Switch on, and cheer, when the action begins and the CGI effects get fanciful.
-Do these and chances are, you’d enjoy every Pirates of the Caribbean episode.
+Do these and chances are, you’d enjoy every single Pirates of the Caribbean episode.
 In the case of Dead Men Tell No Tales, I’d say you might even love it.
 You might also consider it to be the best instalment since 2006’s Dead Men’s Chest.

 Check out my other snappy movie reviews!